 Asteris Huliaras and Sophia Kalantzakos

-Ana Paula Moreira Rodriguez Leite, Daniele Dionisio and Thauan Santos
+Ana Paula Moreira Rodriguez Leite, Thauan Santos and Daniele Dionísio da Silva

 Luís Mah, Toni Haastrup and Niall Duggan

-Toni Haastrup is Senior Lecturer in International Politics at the University of Stirling in Scotland, UK.
+Toni Haastrup is Senior Lecturer in International Politics at the University of Stirling in Scotland, United Kingdom.

-Luís Mah is a Lecturer in Development Studies at ISEG-Lisbon School of Economics and Management, Universidade de Lisboa, Portugal, and an Associate at CEsA- Center for Africa and Development Studies (ISEG).
-He is also a Policy and Advocacy Officer for ACEP, a Portuguese development NGO.
+Luís Mah is Lecturer in Development Studies at ISEG (Lisbon School of Economics and Management), Universidade de Lisboa, Portugal; and an Associate at CEsA (Center for African and Development Studies) at ISEG.
+He is also a Policy and Advocacy Officer for ACEP (Association for the Cooperation of the People), a Portuguese development NGO.

-Niall Duggan is a Lecturer in the Department of Government and Politics at University College Cork, Ireland.
+Niall Duggan is Lecturer in the Department of Government and Politics at University College Cork, Ireland.

 "The handbook is a timely, one-stop resource that covers some of the most important aspects of EU-Africa relations.
-Contributions are historically grounded, theoretically sound and they point to a glaring, albeit, under-appreciated fact, which is that EU-Africa relations are a significant dimension of global politics, both historically and in contemporary times, and are bound to shape the future in dynamic ways."
+Contributions are historically grounded and theoretically sound, and they point to a glaring, albeit underappreciated, fact, which is that EU-Africa relations are a significant dimension of global politics, both historically and in contemporary times, and are bound to shape the future in dynamic ways."

-"This is an essential and comprehensive guide on current state of debates in Africa-EU relations.
-It comes timely as the EU and the AU are reorganising the relationship and will be highly interesting to scholars and practitioners."
+"This is an essential and comprehensive guide on the current state of debates in Africa-EU relations.
+It is timely, as the EU and the AU are reorganising the relationship, and will be highly interesting to scholars and practitioners."

 "This handbook is a timely addition to the study of EU-Africa relations and is set to be a standard reference for scholars and practitioners alike.
 Drawing together contributions from a wide range of experts, this volume uniquely blends historical contexts, contemporary dynamics and future-oriented insights in providing comprehensive and critical analysis of the theoretic perspectives, themes, issues and practices central to EU-Africa relations."